Dynamic hysteresis and transitions controlled by asymmetry in potential: energetic and entropic aspects: Results and Discussions

+\mdas{The monotonic decrease of the hysteresis loop area with the increasing degree of asymmetry is the reflection of the reduced amplitude of oscillations of the response function.
+This implies that the external periodic force has less control over the alteration of the relative distributions in the two states for the asymmetric cases.
+In other words, the asymmetric systems are less responsive towards the extrinsic periodic perturbation, thereby reducing the impact of hysteresis.
+This also indicates that the systems with asymmetric structures cover a smaller span in the probability space when subject to periodic modulation.
+This effect changes steadily with the rising asymmetry in the underlying potential, resulting in a monotonic decrease in the hysteresis loop area with the increased extent of asymmetry.}

+\mdas{We examine the existence of a scaling relation between $A_{\textrm{hys}}$ and the measure of asymmetry in the potential.
+We find that a scaling of the form $A_{\textrm{hys}} \sim c^{\gamma}$, with $\gamma \sim 1 $, holds for the system with entropic asymmetry for a moderate range of $D$ ($0.4-0.7$) and $\omega$ ($0.01-0.5$).
+We investigate a similar scaling relation for the system with energetic asymmetry, where we find the scaling to hold in the form $A_{\textrm{hys}} \sim (1-d)^{\gamma}$ for the same range of the parameter set as for the entropically asymmetric systems.
+In this case, the scaling exponent values seem to depend on the noise strength $D$.
+Here, considering $c$ and $(1-d)$ as the independent variables certifies that we approach from the asymmetric to the symmetric systems for both cases. i.e., we scrutinize the scaling relations in similar scenarios for them.
+Some representative results for both categories of the systems have been presented in the Supplemental Material (Sec.
+III).}

-The oscillation of the response function $P_{R}(t)$ around a different value apart from its equilibrium magnitude $0.5$ for the asymmetric cases leads to another related fundamental phenomenon, known as dynamic transitions\cite{tome1990, sarkar1998, chakrabarti1999, korniss2000, marin2020, chattopadhyay2021}, for the current setup.
+\mdas{The symmetry breaking that we observed in the dynamic hysteresis loops for the asymmetric potentials of both kinds can be analyzed within the purview of another fundamental phenomenon known as dynamic transitions~\cite{tome1990, sarkar1998, chakrabarti1999, korniss2000, marin2020, chattopadhyay2021}.} The oscillation of the response function $P_{R}(t)$ around a different value apart from its equilibrium magnitude $0.5$ for the asymmetric cases leads to the emergence of this event for the current setups.
 This is understood in terms of the order parameter $Q$, which is defined for our present study as,